-Other network services
+- Other network services

 In Cellnex, the "smart" concept means sharing, efficiency, security, resilience and ubiquitous connectivity.
-Cellnex provides the infrastructure required develop a connected society by providing the following network services: data transport, security and control, Smart communication networks including IoT, Smart services and managed services and consulting.
+Cellnex provides the infrastructure required develop a connected society by providing the following network services: data

-As an infrastructure operator, Cellnex can facilitate, streamline and accelerate the deployment of these services through efficient connectivity of objects and people, in both rural and urban environments, helping to build genuine Smart territories
+As an infrastructure operator, Cellnex can facilitate, streamline and accelerate the deployment of these services through efficient connectivity of objects and people, in both rural and urban environments, helping to build genuine Smart territories.